 - Dividends including share of profits from societe or succession.

 An individual becomes tax resident if he has his domicile in Mauritius unless his permanent place of abode is outside Mauritius, or has been present in Mauritius for a period of 183 days or more in an income year (1 July – 30 June) or has been present in Mauritius for an aggregate period of 270 days in an income year and the 2 preceding income years.

 Employment-related taxes: There is a Pay As You Earn (PAYE) system in place.
 Tax on employment income is withheld monthly by the employer and remitted directly to the Mauritius Revenue Authority (MRA).
 Income not subject to PAYE is self-assessed.

 The pension system under the National Pension Fund is being abolished and replaced by Contribution Sociale Généralisée (“CSG”) as from 01 September 2020:

-- For people earning less than MUR 50,000 per month, the contribution is 1.5% for employees and 3% for their employers.
+- For people earning up to MUR 50,000 per month, the contribution is 1.5% for employees and 3% for their employers.

 - For those earning more than MUR 50,000 per month, the contribution is 3% for employees and 6% for their employers.